 Kotaku claims that the game will include an update to the save system to make it a little more user-friendly, as was the case with the Crash remaster.

-In terms of content, the game is will include all three classic titles; Spyro The Dragon, Spyro 2: Ripto's Rage! and Spyro: Year of the Dragon.
+In terms of content, the game will include all three classic PlayStation titles: Spyro The Dragon, Spyro 2: Ripto's Rage! and Spyro: Year of the Dragon.

 There is also said to be user interface changes, to a) modernise things, and b) unify them across the three games, which each featured slightly different systems.